Great Colonnade at Palmyra: Overview

 The colonnade consists of three sections that were built separately over the course of the second and third century CE.
 The western stretch of the colonnade is the oldest and started at the West Gate near the Funerary Temple.
 The eastern section stretched from the Monumental Arch in the center of the town to the entrance of the Temple of Bel.
 The middle section was built last to connect the two separate colonnades.
 It met the western stretch at the Great Tetrapylon, and the eastern stretch at the Monumental Arch.

 Western section

 The western colonnade was the first section to be built.
-Inscriptions found on some columns confirm that works started before 158 CE.
+Palmyrene inscriptions found on some columns confirm that works started before 158 CE.
 The straight avenue ran in northwest-southeast direction and stretched for 500 m, the longest of the three sectors.
 The main avenue's width was 11.7 m while the side streets were 7 m in width.
 The colonnade's western terminus, the West Gate, was built in the late second-century CE.
 The avenue also connected in a right angle to the Transverse Colonnade which stretched to the Damascus Gate in the south.